XO3D Studio · Guide

 What is Product CGI?

-Product CGI — short for product computer-generated imagery — is the discipline of creating photorealistic images and films of products using 3D modelling, physically based rendering, and digital lighting.
+Product CGI — short for product computer-generated imagery — is the discipline of creating photoreal images and films of products using 3D modelling, physically based rendering, and digital lighting.
 The output is visually indistinguishable from professional product photography but is produced entirely within a computer: no physical product is required, no camera is used, and no physical set is built.

 A product CGI workflow begins with a 3D model of the product — built from CAD engineering files, technical drawings, or physical reference — and ends with rendered images or animated film ready for commercial use.
 Between those two points, a product CGI studio constructs materials that simulate the physical properties of real surfaces, builds custom lighting environments, and applies creative direction to produce imagery that communicates the product's visual identity as compellingly as possible.